The Goose Who Wore Nikes, and the Mystery of Who Murdered Him

 A New Twist?

 Gene buried Andy quietly in his backyard, the site of their first romp together.
 “Not long after that, he started showing signs of Alzheimer’s,” says Jessica.
 “In retrospect, I think it was Andy who had kept him here with us for a lot longer.”
 Gene agitated for a bronze memorial, but it never came to pass—although a local granite company did donate a carved headstone, which sits at the old Fleming homestead to this day.
-Gene passed away in 2000, at a nursing home in Grand Island, New York.
+Gene passed away in 2000, at a nursing home in Grand Island, Nebraska*.
 “He definitely did not get closure,” Jessica says.

 A few years ago, though, Jessica Fleming, now Jessica Korgie, found herself thinking more and more about Andy.
 She began combing through her grandparents’ piles of documentation—fan mail, crime scene photos, her grandmother’s meticulously kept notebooks.
 She called around to key players.
 Intriguing inconsistencies began to emerge, particularly around the case’s status as “unsolved.”
 “Some people said that the [perpetrator] was found after so many years,” she says.

 A recent call to former Chamber of Commerce president Don Reynolds confirmed this: “About two years [after the murder], someone from the sheriff’s department called and said, well, we found out who did it, but we can’t tell you, and we don’t want to have any news release about it,” he said over the phone yesterday.
-“We didn’t know what to do. finally we donated the reward to our community foundation, which used it for kids’ projects.”
+“We didn’t know what to do.
+Finally we donated the reward to our community foundation, which used it for kids’ projects.”
 The department, he said, had told him that Andy’s killer was “somebody that was not responsible”—suggesting that they were perhaps mentally disabled, or otherwise not in control of their actions.
 (Sheriff Magee did not respond to a request for comment.)

 We can’t know for sure what Andy the Goose would have wanted, but it probably wasn’t to cast undue scrutiny or blame onto a disabled person.
 Jessica, who is working on a documentary about Andy’s life and death, agrees: “I’m not interested in the name of the person anymore,” she says.
 “I wouldn’t want retribution against the person or their family.”